 These Positive Behavior Strategies (PBS) are implemented in a formal way, documented on a Cove PBS form, and a running log of them are kept in the placement in the same way that other important information is kept and logged (i.e. sanctions and incidents).
 This is to ensure that we at Cove are focused on the positive aspects of a young person's behavior management.

 PBS's are by nature highly individual and are tailored to each young person.
-Specific examples for some
+Specific examples for some young people have included (see Table III):

 Table III: Positive Behaviours Strategies